 - Ristorante di Canaletto

 Food options at Tokyo DisneySea are more than simply burgers, fries, hot dogs, and popcorn (although the popcorn is delicious!)
 A variety of well-themed restaurants are available for your dining pleasure!
-Eat at these places, and you will not be disappointed!

 New York Deli is a counter service restaurant which serves delicious sandwiches in the American Waterfront.
 The theming is incredible along with the food offerings.
 The Mile High Sandwich is highly recommended!

 If you’re looking for an “all-you-can-eat” affair, grabbing a bite at Sailing Day Buffet is a must.
 The menu changes seasonally and offers a variety of choices to fit anyone’s taste buds.
 Also, who does not want to eat in a huge warehouse looking building right beside the S.S.
-Columbia.
-(No judgment if you just eat the delicious soft serve and nothing else!)
+Columbia (No judgment if you just eat the delicious soft serve and nothing else).